mongodb/mongo-c-driver/README.rst

 How To Ask For Help
 -------------------

-If you are having difficulty building the driver after reading the below instructions, please email the `mongodb-user list`_ to ask for help.
-Please include in your email all of the following
+If you are having difficulty building the driver after reading the below instructions, please post on the `MongoDB Community Forums`_ to ask for help.
+Please include in your post all of the following
 information:

 - The version of the driver you are trying to build (branch or tag).